gpuweb/cts/docs/fp_primer.md

   X = [min(A, B), max(A, B)]
 ```

-The non-monotonic functions that we need to handle interval to interval mappings
+The non-monotonic functions that we need to handle for interval-to-interval
-are more complex, but thankfully are a small number of the overall operations
+mappings are more complex.
+Thankfully are a small number of the overall
-that need to be handled, since they are only the operations that used in an
+operations that need to be handled, since they are only the operations that are
-inherited accuracy and take in the output of another operation as part of that
+used in an inherited accuracy and take in the output of another operation as
-inherited accuracy.
+part of that inherited accuracy.

 So in the CTS we just have bespoke implementations for each of them.

 Part of the operation definition in the CTS is a function that takes in the
+domain interval, and returns a sub-interval such that the subject function is
-domain interval and returns an adjusted domain interval with the minima and
+monotonic over that sub-interval, and hence the function's minima and maxima are
-maxima at the ends.
+at the ends.

 This adjusted domain interval can then be fed through the same machinery as the
 monotonic functions.